 A further massive feast of Mr Morrison’s reduced items ensued, once I’d bought new clothes in the H&M sale and argued about trail shoes in several outdoor shops including one very good one and another with the most offhand staff I’ve ever encountered, even in an outdoor shop.

 There’s a day’s worth of stuff to see and do in Inverness (but probably not much more) and the city centre is compact and walkable.
-I enjoyed my day here very much and spent my second night at the quirky Bazpackers Hostel, which I’d pre-booked.
+I spent my second night at the quirky Bazpackers Hostel, pre-booked.
 Bazpackers is great and by all accounts the budget stay of choice in Inverness, it’s often full.
 Be warned though they have a draconian ‘no gas cylinders’ policy and if they see gas while you’re rummaging in your pack they’ll make you put it outside the back of the common room.

 This wouldn’t be a problem except that the common room door is not unlocked until 7.30 am.
-If you’re staying in the annexe and getting an early train, you won’t be able to retrieve your gas.
-I’d kindly been given several nearly full cylinders by fellow-CWT-ers who were flying home.
-I had to promise to hide them outside the annexe somewhere and I could have then just hidden them back in my back but conscientiously I poked them into the neighbours’ hedge instead and was pleased to find them still there the next morning.
+If you’re getting an early train, you won’t be able to retrieve your gas.
+I’d been given several nearly full cylinders by fellow-CWT-ers who were flying home.
+As I was sleeping in the annexe, I had to promise to hide them outside it somewhere.
+Conscientiously I poked them into the neighbours’ hedge and was pleased to find they were still there the next morning.

-The annexe has its own self-catering kitchen so you can still make breakfast however early your train.
-In the evening this was occupied by Argentinians, roasting aromatic vegetables and sucking the even more aromatic maté tea that Argentinians always try to press upon you with the enthusiasm of crack dealers.
-It can be hard to explain that given the choice between a drink that smells strongly like one of my less successful compost heaps and a delicious pint in the truly excellent Castle Tavern, conveniently right next door to Bazpackers, I’m always going to pick the pint, muchas gracias.
+A big advantage of the annexe is that it has its own small 24/7 self-catering kitchen so you can still make breakfast however early your train.
+In the evening this was occupied by Argentinians, sucking the aromatic maté tea they always try to press upon you with the enthusiasm of crack dealers.
+It can be hard to explain that given the choice between a drink that smells like one of my less successful compost heaps and a delicious pint of ale in the truly excellent Castle Tavern, conveniently right next door to Bazpackers, I’m always going to pick the pint, muchas gracias.

-Things to do in Inverness: walk along the river, see the castle, go to the theatre, visit the museum (annoyingly closed Sundays and Mondays), have lunch – I slipped up here – only after lunchtime did I notice that several of the city’s most upmarket-looking restaurants were offering very reasonable set lunches.
-Contemplate war crimes and some pretty murky history, eat gelato, visit an incredible palace of secondhand books, buy whisky, get cheap coffee in Wetherspoons (sorry).
+Things to do in Inverness: walk along the river, see the castle, go to the theatre, visit the museum, annoyingly closed on Sundays and Mondays.
+Have lunch – I slipped up here, only after lunchtime did I notice that several of the city’s most upmarket-looking restaurants were offering very reasonable set lunches.
+Contemplate war crimes and some pretty murky history, eat gelato, visit an incredible palace of secondhand books, buy whisky, get cheap coffee in Wetherspoons.
 Annoy the staff in outdoor shops by saying ‘I’ve just walked the Scottish National Trail in these shoes, you know…’.
-Cook a virtually inedible supper in the hostel kitchen from random stuff off the free food shelf plus the deeply weird Texan palaeo-chicken bar you found in the bothy at Knockdamph.
+Cook a virtually inedible supper in the hostel kitchen from the random stuff on the free food shelf plus the deeply weird Texan palaeo-chicken bar you found in the bothy at Knockdamph.
 Get the train home.